Tokyo logs record coronavirus cases, as government struggles to contain spread

 Japanese lawmakers and voters have sharply criticized efforts to restrict hospitalizations, and members of the ruling party on Thursday called on the government to retract the policy.
 At least eight people, all aged between 30 and 50, have died in their homes this month without being taken to hospital, according to media reports.

 One man in his 50s who had difficulty breathing was reported to have been refused help by 100 medical institutions in Tokyo last week, with an ambulance crew only finding a hospital to help him after eight hours of searching.
-In the southern island of Okinawa, a shortage of test kits meant some people were told they would need to wait a month before they could learn if they had been infected, local media reported.
+In the southwestern island of Okinawa, a shortage of test kits meant some people were told they would need to wait a month before they could learn if they had been infected, local media reported.

+Officials “are throwing away the responsibility of taking care of people.
+That is really shocking,” Shibuya said of the government’s policy.
+“It’s serious because they increasingly acknowledge that the health system has started to collapse.”

 After a slow start, Japan’s vaccination program finally ramped up in May.
 So far, just over 40 million people, or 31.7 percent of the population, have received two doses, most of them over 65.